Trump plows toward trade war with Europe amid China standoff

 Merkel and Macron have stayed in lockstep against Trump, but the president could find a way to drive a wedge between them if it looked like one could stave off a trade war at the cost of the other.

-He will also have his first meeting with U.K. Prime Minister Boris Johnson since Johnson took that post.
+He will also have his first meeting with British Prime Minister Boris Johnson.
 With the pair ideologically aligned, Johnson could give Trump a partner in his push against the other members.